zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.sklearn.tree_to_numpy.md

 **Returns:**

-- <b>`Tuple[Callable, List[QuantizedArray], onnx.ModelProto]`</b>:  A tuple with a function that takes a  numpy array and returns a numpy array, QuantizedArray object to quantize and dequantize  the output of the tree, and the ONNX model.
+- <b>`Tuple[Callable, List[QuantizedArray], onnx.ModelProto]`</b>:  A tuple with a function that takes a  numpy array and returns a numpy array, QuantizedArray object to quantize and de-quantize  the output of the tree, and the ONNX model.

 ______________________________________________________________________